imLinguin/dvd-projekt/README.md

 - install - Downloads desired selected by game slug
 - wine - Allows to change compatibility layers' settings.
 - launch - Play specified game
+- info - Display more information about the game
+- update - Check for game updates
+- import - Import game for launching, checking for updates etc..
+(You have to own the game)

 ## Configuration
 Script supports configuration in a text file.
 Which is located under `$HOME/.config/dvdProjekt/config.yaml`